Skip to content

 Filing Late

-Late filing incurs penalties and interest.
+Sooner or later, the tax deadline arrives.
+Filing late incurs penalties and interest regardless of whether you can pay.
 Even if you can’t pay what you owe, file on time and set up a payment plan with the IRS.
-The failure-to-file penalty is much harsher than the failure-to-pay penalty.
+The failure-to-file penalty is significantly harsher than the failure-to-pay penalty.

 When to Hire a Tax Professional